Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Details

-Far-infrared transmission experiments were carried out on a macroscopic FePS$_3$ bulk sample (surface size ~10~mm$^2$) which was kept in the He exchange gas at the temperature of 4.2~K and placed in a superconducting solenoid (magnetic field up to 18~T) or a resistive coil (magnetic field up to 34~T).
+Far-infrared transmission experiments were carried out on a macroscopic FePS$_3$ bulk sample (surface size ~10~mm$^2$) which was kept in the He exchange gas at the temperature of $T=$4.2~K and placed in a superconducting solenoid (magnetic field up to 18~T) or a resistive coil (magnetic field up to 34~T).
 The magnetic field was oriented perpendicular to the $ab$-plane of the FePS$_3$ crystal.
-To measure infrared magneto-transmission, the radiation from globar was analyzed by a Bruker Vertex 80v Fourier-transform spectrometer, delivered to the sample via light-pipe optics and detected by a composite bolometer placed directly behind the sample.
-All measurements were performed in the Faraday geometry (with the wave vector of incident light parallel to the applied magnetic field).
-The presented transmission spectra were normalized by the transmission of 1~mm pinhole measured at each magnetic field, thus correcting for magnetic-field-induced variations in the response of the bolometer.
+To measure infrared magneto-transmission, the radiation from a globar source was modulated by a Bruker Vertex 80v Fourier-transform spectrometer, delivered to the sample via light-pipe optics and detected by a composite bolometer placed directly behind the sample.
+All measurements were performed in the Faraday geometry.
+The presented transmission spectra were normalized by the transmission of a 1~mm pinhole measured at each magnetic field, thus correcting for magnetic-field-induced variations in the response of the bolometer.